khaoulaja/super-disco/README.md

 # Work Day Scheduler
 ## Purpose

- **Work Day Scheduler** is a website where an employee can create a schedule.
-He can add important events to a daily planner to manage time effectively.
+ **Work Day Scheduler** is a website where employees can create their schedules.
+They can add important events to a daily planner to manage time effectively.

  ![Homepage](./assets/images/work-day-scheduler.png)